SPServices in SharePoint [With Examples]

 The list item title will be updated like below:

-Like Edit an item, to delete an item also we need the list item id.
-Below is the code to delete a list item using SPServices in SharePoint Online or SharePoint 2013/2016.
+Like editing an item, deleting an item also requires the list item ID.
+Below is the code to delete a list item using SPServices in SharePoint Online.

 <script type="text/javascript" language="javascript">